vinnyasa/BeaverBot/README.md

 ## Acknowledgments

 Inspired by Learn Python: Build a Virtual Assistant course on Udemy, but we created our own code and it is using a different Python version.
-Thanks for the beaver image was provided by: Freepik at http://www.freepik.com
+Thanks for the beaver image, provided by: Freepik at http://www.freepik.com

+To build run BeaverBotFinal.py